flurincoretti/coding-agent/README.md

 uv sync
 ```

-Configure the environment and add your ANTHROPIC_API_KEY:
+Configure the environment and add your Anthropic API key:

 ```
 cp .env.example .env